 Friday, I went fossicking for a ghost.
 A report, written twenty-two years ago about my PTSD, which I had not laid eyes on this side of the Howard administration, but whose cover and general aura I could still picture with the obsessive clarity of a lost lover or a particularly traumatic MyGov password reset.

 First stop: the lovely old black Bakelite suitcase, which in my mind absolutely contained important documents and in reality contained clothes that had clearly retired from importance some time in the early 2000s.
-Next, the modern Kmart under‑bed fabric coffin, a sort of soft-sided mausoleum for unsorted paper, which did indeed contain documents – all of them in an interpretive free‑form dance of chaos.
+Next, the modern Kmart under‑bed fabric coffin, a sort of soft-sided mausoleum for unsorted paper, which did indeed contain documents – all of them spectres in an interpretive free‑form dance of chaos.

 The only remaining plausible location was outside: the weatherproof storage container disguised as a garden bench, which sounds charming until you open it and discover it is, in fact, a horizontal landfill.
 More paper.
 Unspeakable paper.
-Journals, diaries, receipts, forms, correspondence dating back to 1984, all mingling in a kind of administrative compost.
+Journals, diaries, receipts, forms, correspondence dating back to 1984, all mingling in a kind of organic taxonomic compost.
 Still no report.

 After about 90 minutes of this archaeological despair, I relented to try and find it buried in some file in some folder somewhere on my computer.
 This, one would think would be the easiest place to check first and, the last place I wanted to, but there it was, instantly locatable; I had, of course, thought of using it initially, but had been determined to find the hard copy to scan it, presumably for the tactile satisfaction of suffering in multiple real-world processes.